About Sophie H.

 Painting really is my true passion.
 Masses of items with my art on just wouldn’t give me the joy that actual painting does.
-So if you prefer originals keep visiting my paintings page.
+If you want to buy hand painted contemporary artworks direct from the artist, then keep visiting my paintings for sale page.

 Artist Sophie: My interest in art began at 11 years of age, but because my drawing themes were not your usual house, tree and rainbow I became embarrassed by it and bottled it away.
 Instead I journeyed a path towards cute, whimsical paintings.
 From 2011 I became a popular contemporary artist while using my maiden name of Sophie Appleton.

-Whimsical Paintings: There will still be plenty of new whimsical paintings created, the only difference being that they will have the Artist Sophie Huddlestone signature.
-The existing art prints range will also still be available.
+Whimsical Paintings: There will still be plenty of new whimsical paintings created, the only difference being that they will have the Artist Sophie Huddlestone signature – Sophie H. The existing Appleton art prints range will also still be available.

-Secret Smile: If you look very carefully on each watercolour painting, within ink detail, you will eventually find one of my own personal secret markings.
-It is a small smile face :-) mixed in among all the swirls of the pen work.
-Some people look and look and can not find it for a long time as it is only a couple of mm in size.
+Secret Smile: If you look very carefully on each watercolour painting, with the ink details, you will eventually find a small smile face :-) mixed in among all the swirls of the pen work.
+It is only a couple of mm in size.